kikwit/kikwit/README.md

 }
 ```

-When the `bodyParser` configuration key is set to `false` the body is not parsed at all and the `body` property is not set.
+When the `bodyParser` configuration property is set to `false` the body is not parsed at all and the `body` property is not set.

 You also can also assign a custom parser to a specific controller or action only using the `@bodyParser` decorator.